Asset Location Can Reduce Taxation

 • The 3.8% Net Investment Income Tax (NIT) for nonqualified assets.

-• Tax on a higher percentage of Social Security benefits.
+• Tax on a higher percentage of Social Security retirement benefits.

 • The Alternative Minimum Tax.

-• More retirement healthcare costs, such as increased premiums for Medicare Parts B and D.
+• Increased premiums for Medicare Parts B and D.

 The above is provided for informational purposes only and should not be construed as investment, tax, or legal advice.
 Information is based on current laws, which are subject to change at any time.
 Clients should consult with their accounting or tax professionals for guidance regarding their specific financial situations.